SesameSesame

 2. Streams the violation to the UI via Server-Sent Events

-3. Stores the violation in the task record for audit
+3. Stores the violation in the session record

-Violations appear in the task detail view with the blocked resource and type (filesystem/network).
+Violations appear in the session detail view with the blocked resource and type (filesystem/network).

 When to Use